isavictor899/Telegram-bypass-image/README.md

 cp .env.example .env
 # Edit .env with your API_ID and API_HASH
 ```
-ENsure the file is saved as .env
+Ensure the file is saved as .env with no name or you can use notepad and create it — open Notepad, paste your credentials, then Save As → filename: .env → Save as type: All Files → save it into the same folder as main.py.
 ### 3. Install dependencies
 ```bash
 pip install -r requirements.txt